Septoplasty Surgery for Deviated Septum and Difficult Breathing in Melbourne and Sydney

 - Surgery – Nasal septum surgery involves strengthening the septum by shortening, restoring, or placing the cartilage and bone in a central position.

 The operation does not require any external incisions on the skin of the nose but requires a small incision on the side of the nasal septum inside the nose (sometimes it is also necessary to make a small incision between the nostrils).
 The incision is usually closed with an absorbent suture.

 The operation usually lasts 30-60 minutes, depending on the severity of the septum deformation.

 Recovery after Septoplasty

 After the septoplasty surgery, splints are placed into the nostrils and need to be worn for a couple of days after the procedure.
 Minor swelling and bruises under the eyes can occur.

-To further reduce the chances of bleeding and swelling, your doctor may ask you to follow some precautions for a couple of weeks after the surgery, such as:
+To further reduce the chances of bleeding and swelling, your doctor may ask you to follow some precautions for a couple of weeks after the surgery:

 - Raising your head while sleeping,

 - Take care while pulling shirts over your head to get dressed